fernandoj92/toolbox/README.md

 Include a reference to the following paper:

 > AMIDST: Analysis of MassIve Data STreams using Probabilistic Graphical Models.
-JMLR 2015.
+Submitted to JMLR.
+2015.

+## Upcoming Developments

+AMIDST Toolbox is an expanding project and upcoming developments include the implementation of [dynamic models](https://en.wikipedia.org/wiki/Dynamic_Bayesian_network) for handling streaming data, the integration of the toolbox in Big Data platforms like [Spark](http://spark.apache.org) and [Flink](http://flink.apache.org) to enlarge its scalability capacities, and a new link to [R](http://static.amidst.eu/upload/dokumenter/Posters/PosterUseR.pdf) to expand the users base.